 The valuable features of Canvas and Saba can improve the learning system of an organization, may it be an academic institution or a corporate establishment.
 Both LMS software products have much to offer that your decision might only depend on one factor: the type of organization you’re managing.

 Keep in mind that no matter how impressive the capabilities of a software product is, you won’t benefit much from these capabilities if you won’t use the product the right way.

 Canvas was specifically designed for the use of the academic industry.
 Therefore, it’s more practical for organizations within the academic sector to use this LMS.
 Saba was made for corporations and businesses.
 So, if you’re looking to improve the learning processes within your business, then Saba could be the better choice.

 Want more LMS software options?
-Use our Product Selection Tool.
+Use our HR Software Buyers Guide.